bleu0-teem/web/README.md

 ### Database Selection

-BLUE16 Web provides first-class support for two powerful database options:
+BLUE16 provides first-class support for two powerful database options:

 *   **MySQL:** Set `DB_TYPE=mysql` in your `.env` file and provide your MySQL connection details.
 *   **Supabase:** Set `DB_TYPE=supabase` in your `.env` file and configure your Supabase project keys.